Framework

 High Impact + High Integration

 This is where you belong.
-High-impact work that uses your superpowers and brings you energy.
+High-impact work that integrates with who you are — your natural abilities, your energy, your fulfillment.
 This is the work only you can do at this level.

 Action: This becomes your new to-do list.
 Protect time for this work.
 Let it energize you, and let it energize others through your example.